 Overall, these findings indicated that, with the exception of 2007 LCB 1, delaying planting by more than 7 days resulted to a decrease in yield of the delayed plant.
-This could be attributed to the inability of the delayed plant to compete for sunlight, nutrients and moisture with the earlier established plants; hence reduction in yield.
+This could be attributed to the inability of the delayed plant to compete for sunlight, nutrients, and moisture with the earlier established plants; hence reduction in yield.
 Efficient N and moisture use by the plant and the ability to capture solar radiation for photosynthetic process is crucial for growth and yield production.

-Application of sidedress N application to the delayed plants, led to a general decline in grain yield, with the exception of 2010 LCB 1 (Fig 2).
-This could have been due to poor response to sidedress N by the delayed plant which resulted from an underdeveloped root system.
+Application of side dress N application to the delayed plants led to a general decline in grain yield, with the exception of 2010 LCB 1 (Figure 2).
+This could have been due to poor response to side dress N by the delayed plant, which resulted from an underdeveloped root system.
 Early planted plants have more established root systems than the late planted; hence their efficiency to take up nutrients and moisture is high (Weiner, 1990).
-For all the sites and cropping seasons, interaction between number of days delayed after planting and nitrogen application was not significant (P<0.05).
-This suggests that application of the sidedress N fertilizer regardless of the rate applied, did not improve the growth and development of the delayed plant.
+For all the sites and cropping seasons, interaction between the number of days delayed after planting and nitrogen application was not significant (P<0.05).
+This suggests that application of the side dress N fertilizer regardless of the rate applied did not improve the growth and development of the delayed plant.

-Mean Grain yield

-Delayed Planting
+Mean Grain Yield: Delayed Planting

-Depending on the cropping season and the location, mean corn grain yield, was affected differently with each delay in planting.
-The results for 2007 and 2010 cropping seasons at LCB 1 and 2 are presented in Table 2 and Fig. 3.
-In 2007 at LCB 1, mean corn grain yield recorded was the lowest compared to other locations and cropping seasons.
-The yield ranged from 4464 kg ha-1 to 7630 kg ha-1 when planting was delayed by 10 and 7 days respectively (Table 2).
-For this particular site and cropping season, grain yield increased by 94 kg ha-1 with each delay in planting (Fig 3), contrary with past findings (Nafziger et al., 1991), that delayed planting leads to a decrease in yields.
+Depending on the cropping season and the location, mean corn grain yield was affected differently with each delay in planting.
+The results for 2007 and 2010 cropping seasons at LCB 1 and 2 are presented in Table 2 and Figure 3.
+In 2007 at LCB 1, mean corn grain yield recorded was thelowest compared to other locations and cropping seasons.
+The yield ranged from

+FIGURE 3 Effect of delaying planting corn by 0.4, 7 and 10 days on mean grain yield during 2007 and 2010 cropping seasons at Lake Carl Blackwell, sites 1 and 2.

+4464 kg ha-1 to 7630 kg ha-1 when planting was delayed by 10 and 7 days, respectively (Table 2).
+For this particular site and cropping season, grain yield increased by 94 kg ha-1 with each delay in planting (Figure 3), contrary with past findings (Nafziger et al., 1991), that delayed planting leads to a decrease in yields.